-Power & Piety is an ambitious project to visit, describe and photograph over one thousand monastic houses to be found in England and Wales.
+Power & Piety is an ambitious project to visit, describe and photograph over one thousand monastic houses to be found throught the British Isles.
 The communities of monks, nuns and friars that lived there exercised a powerful influence on society, culture, art, learning and agriculture.

 The foreword was kindly written by Cardinal Vincent Nichols, Archbishop of Westminster, for which we are very grateful.

-All four volumes are now available from Amazon and other booksellers.
+All eight volumes are now available from Amazon and other booksellers.

 Please buy one or more copies and have your own record of Britain's wonderful monastic heritage.